Subscribe to Our Newsletter

 4) You've become a responsible adult

 You’ve previously read various articles about how one of the most effective ways to grow your wealth is to invest in property.
-You also read that in order to have your loan application approved easily and get started on the road to riches, you’re going to need to cultivate a good credit rating, among other things.
+You also read that to have your loan application approved easily and get started on the road to riches, you’re going to need to cultivate a good credit rating, among other things.

-If this sounds like something you’re thinking of, congratulations and welcome to world of adulthood!
+If this sounds like something you’re thinking of, congratulations, and welcome to the world of adulthood!
 The best way is to find a simple no-frills piece of plastic: a zero annual fee credit card.
 You would not need to fork out a (sometimes hefty) sum of money every year just for the convenience of having the card.

 In addition, the fee on some of the cards will only be waived if the user spends above a certain threshold.
-If you’re only planning to put basic repetitive payments (such as your phone bill, student loan and gym membership) on the card, then paying the annual fee will not be justified since you will not be getting enough value out of the card.
+If you’re only planning to put basic repetitive payments (such as your phone bill, student loan, and gym membership) on the card, then paying the annual fee will not be justified since you will not be getting enough value out of the card.

 5) You’re an incurable shopaholic